 We are the Auburn Hills Historical Society.
-Everyone is welcome to attend our monthly meetings which are held on the second Monday of each month.
-Our business meeting begins at 7:00 pm at the Auburn Hills Public Library.
+Everyone is welcome to attend our business meetings which are held at 7:00 pm at the Auburn Hills Public Library.
+Please email us at email@example.com for the current meeting schedule.

 We would be glad to help you with any Oakland County inquiry, but we mainly cover the area known as Pontiac Township, Auburn, Amy, Auburn Heights, and Auburn Hills.
 Please contact the Auburn Hills Historical Society for further information at firstname.lastname@example.org